michaelfranzl/pyglpainter/README.md

 ## Requirements

-* The Python version specified in the file `.python-version`
+* The Python version is specified in the file `.python-version`
 * OpenGL version 2.1 (with GLSL version 1.20)